bubbagump2020/baby-names-spa/baby_names_spa/README.md

 ## TODO - Core Requirements

 ~~1.
-Upon first visit, Users should default to working on a new distinct list~~  return ~~2.
+Upon first visit, Users should default to working on a new distinct list~~
+~~2.
 A user’s list should have an ID (alphanumeric 12-character string) that uniquely identifies it~~ ~~3.
 The URL upon first visit should include (?list_id=) and the auto-generated list_id~~ ~~4.
 If a user goes to “/” they should be redirected to “/?list_id=xxxxxxxxxx” (a new list)~~